-Bose Sleepbuds review: Helpful, but needs improvement
+Bose Sleepbuds review: Helpful but needs improvement

 I've been a light sleeper all of my life, and living in a loud city for a decade wasn't exactly conducive to getting a good night's rest.
 I expected the situation to improve when we moved out to the semi-country, and it did for the most part.
 There was just one problem: My husband started snoring.

-I tried a number of different things to deal with the sound: a very loud white noise fan mixed with a white noise machine, a pillow over my head and the tried and true "constantly jabbing him every time he started snoring so that neither of us slept a wink" (that last option was supremely unpopular in my house).
+I tried a number of different things to deal with the sound: a loud white noise fan mixed with a white noise machine, a pillow over my head and the tried and true "constantly jabbing him every time he started snoring so that neither of us slept a wink" method (that last option was supremely unpopular in my house).

 But in June, my husband took matters into his own hands and sent me a link to the newly released Bose Sleepbuds.
 After almost three months of continuous use, I'm ready to pronounce these the cure to my sleep ills... with some caveats, of course.